-Service Conditi on Vesting RSUs Service Condition ng RSUs Number of RSUs Weighted Average Fair Value on Date of Grant Number of RSUs Weighted Average Fair Value on Date of Grant Outstanding at January 1, 2021 99,809 81,615 RSUs granted 47,029 \$ 45.48 31,479 \$ 39.15 Additional market plus service condition RSUs vested - 6,067 RSUs added through dividend credits 2,277 - RSUs released through vesting (45,492) (19,272) RSUs forfeited/expired (106) (126) Outstanding at December 31, 2021 103,517 99,763
+Service Conditi on Vesting RSUs Service Condition ng RSUs Number of RSUs Weighted Average Fair Value on Date of Grant Number of RSUs Weighted Average Fair Value on Date of Grant Outstanding at January 1, 2022 103,517 99,763 RSUs granted 84,278 \$ 44.00 37,877 \$ 40.74 Additional market plus service condition RSUs vested 4,740 RSUs added through dividend credits 2,896 RSUs released through vesting (50,076) (26,338) RSUs forfeited/expired (1,421) (1,561) Outstanding at December 31, 2022 139,194 114,481

-The 103,517 of service condition vesting RSUs outstanding as of December 31, 2021 include a feature whereby each RSU outstanding is credited with a dividend amount equal to any common stock cash dividend declared and paid, and the credited amount is divided by the closing price of the Company's stock on the dividend payable date to arrive at an additional amount of RSUs outstanding under the original grant.
+The 139,194 of service condition vesting RSUs outstanding as of December 31, 2022 include a feature whereby each RSU outstanding is credited with a dividend amount equal to any common stock cash dividend declared and paid, and the credited amount is divided by the closing price of the Company's stock on the dividend payable date to arrive at an additional amount of RSUs outstanding under the original grant.
 Additional RSUs credited through dividends are subject to the same vesting requirements as the original grant.
-The 103,517 of service condition vesting RSUs outstanding as of December 31, 2021 are expected to vest, and be released, on a weighted-average basis, over the next 1.3 years.
-The Company expects to recognize \$2,920,422 of pre-tax compensation costs related to these service condition vesting RSUs between December 31, 2021 and their vesting dates.
-The Company did not modify any service condition vesting RSUs during 2021 or 2020.
+The Company expects to recognize \$3.822,000 of pre-tax compensation costs related to these service condition vesting RSUs between December 31, 2022 and their vesting dates.
+The Company did not modify any service condition vesting RSUs during 2022 or 2021.

-The 99,763 of market plus service condition vesting RSUs outstanding as of December 31, 2021 are expected to vest, and be released, on a weightedaverage basis, over the next 1.5 years.
-The Company expects to recognize \$1,599,463 of pre-tax compensation costs related to these RSUs between December 31, 2021 and their vesting dates.
-As of December 31, 2021, the number of market plus service condition vesting RSUs outstanding that will actually vest, and be released, may be reduced to zero or increased to 149,645 depending on the total return of the Company's common stock versus the total return of an index of bank stocks from the grant date to the vesting date.
-The Company did not modify any market plus service condition vesting RSUs during 2021 or 2020.
+The Company expects to recognize \$2,110,000 of pre-tax compensation costs related to the market plus service condition RSUs between December 31, 2022 and their vesting dates.
+As of December 31, 2022, the number of market plus service condition vesting RSUs outstanding that will actually vest, and be released, may be reduced to zero or increased to 171,721 depending on the total return of the Company's common stock versus the total return of an index of bank stocks from the grant date to the vesting date.
+The Company did not modify any market plus service condition vesting RSUs during 2022 or 2021.